-- of the vision, mission, and value proposition of UNAIDS and its contribution to the 2030 Agenda for Sustainable Development. - 39.
-UNAIDS leadership is anchored by the UCDs, regional directors, and the newly launched HIV/AIDS Advisors who lead UNAIDS' efforts around the world.
+- Participant in the executive coaching programme - 39.
+UNAIDS leadership is anchored by the UNAIDS Country Directors, Regional Directors, and the newly launched HIV/AIDS Advisors who lead UNAIDS's efforts around the world.
 The UCD Knowledge Network and Talent Pool ("UCDNet") is a vibrant Community of Practice of 89 of these leaders actively sharing achievements, best practices, and experiences.
 UNAIDS continues to develop UCDNet to provide a platform for enhanced peer learning, leadership development resources, and candid discussion on challenges.
 96% of members engaged in these discussions.
-A survey conducted with participants indicated the value of UCDNet and encouraged its expansion to support the

-- maintenance of institutional knowledge, particularly in view of the difficulties facing the organisation. - 40.
-UNAIDS also remains dedicated to fostering the next generation of diverse leaders through its inclusive Young Talent Programme.
+A survey conducted with participants indicated the value of UCDNet and encouraged its expansion to support the maintenance of institutional knowledge, particularly in view of the difficulties facing the Organization. - 40.
+UNAIDS also remains dedicated to fostering the next generation of diverse leaders through its inclusive young talent programme.
 Over the past year, UNAIDS has expanded remote internships, providing valuable experience to 64 interns.
-Fellowship programmes sponsored by Germany and Italy provided opportunities for 6 fellows in addition to the 28 United Nations Volunteers ("UNVs") to join the organization.
-Launched in 2024, the OpenDoors Programme provides webinars and networking events for LGBTQ+ university students, with the latest webinar attracting over 152 participants. - 41.
+Fellowship programmes sponsored by Germany and Italy provided opportunities for six fellows in addition to the 28 UN volunteers to join the Organization.
+Launched in 2024, the "OpenDoors programme" provides webinars and networking events for LGBTQI+ university students, with the latest webinar attracting over 152 participants. - 41.
 The UNAIDS Rewards and Recognition Programme honors staff years of service and contributions to the global AIDS response.
 In 2024, 91 staff members were recognized for their dedication and commitment to the AIDS response.